wolfSSL/wolfssl/IDE/Renesas/e2studio/RX65N/GR-ROSE/README_EN.md

 ## 11. Limitations
 ----
 <br>
-wolfSSL, which supports TSIPv1.15, has the following functional restrictions.
+wolfSSL, which supports TSIPv1.17, has the following functional restrictions.
 <br><br>

 1. Handshake message packets exchanged with the server during the TLS handshake are stored in plaintext in memory.
 This is used to calculate the hash of handshake messages.
 The content will be deleted at the end of the session.

-1. In TLS 1.3, the client authentication function using TSIP is supported only for ECDSA client certificates.
-In the case of RSA certificate, it will be processed by software.

-1. In TLS1.3, among the server authentication functions,  “CertificateVerify” message from the server is processed by software.

 1. Session resumption and early data using TSIP are not supported.

-The above limitations 1 through 4 are expected to be improved by TSIP from the next version onwards.
+The above limitations are expected to be improved by TSIP or wolfSSL from the next version onwards.